tianocore-docs/edk2-MinimumPlatformSpecification/appendix_c_acpi/README.md

 -->

-## 13.1 Overview
+## Appendix C Advanced Configuration and Power Interface (ACPI) Overview

-This section contains interface definitions defined in the Minimum Platform architecture.
+This section documents the layout and implementation guidelines of the ACPI tables generated for the platform.
+The implementation guidelines for ACPI code will focus on coding practices for ASL irrespective of platform code details.